Man charged for making threats to Hamilton school officials

 "Everyone involved did a great job this morning communicating and dealing with this potentially dangerous situation.
 The campus was secured, and the suspect was in custody in a matter of minutes.
 Deputies, school officials and 911 communications did exactly what they were supposed to do in this type of scenario, resulting in a safe outcome for all involved," said Monroe County Sheriff Kevin Crook.

-He added any threat made toward schools or school officials will be taken seriously and each of these charges carry as many as 10 years in prison.
+He added any threat made toward schools or school officials will be taken seriously and each of these charges carries as many as 10 years in prison.

 As of late Monday, Jones was being held at the Monroe County Detention Center awaiting bond.